 At Cecil, we take a scientific approach to nature data.

-Throughout this process, we adopt core scientific principles to ensure that Cecil always operates in an objective, transparent, and rigorous way — which is the only way to build trust in the datasets we support.
+Throughout this process, we adopt core scientific principles [US National Academy of Sciences 1992] to ensure that Cecil always operates in an objective, transparent, and rigorous way — which is the only way to build trust in the datasets we support.

 Below, you’ll find concept notes introducing the scientific concepts we support.
 We use these concept notes to: